privacyint/website-guides/guide-steps/en/firefox-adjusting-settings-enhance-your-online-privacy.md

 Adjusting Firefox settings to enhance your online privacy

 # Summary #
-'Firefox provides you with several mechanisms to protect your privacy.
+Firefox provides you with several mechanisms to protect your privacy.
 However, some of them are not enabled by default.
 In this guide you'll learn how to configure your Firefox browser settings to strengthen your online privacy.

 # Body #